VentGrey/Epitaph/README.md

 - Improve install script
   - Ask the user if he/she wants lemonbar or polybar and omit unnecessary steps
   - Cleanup the `install` script code.
-  - Make xworkspaces script faster / write it in C to avoid the HUGE cpu consumption when changing state quickly.
-  - Separate the camel script into more fifos for improved lemonbar output processing.
-  - Integrate a systray for lemonbar users